-The correct answer is D. Roberta should not include child support when estimating her household income.
+The correct answer is D. Roberta shouldn't include child support when estimating her household income.
 However, she should include wages, tips, and alimony.

-Note: If Roberta's separation from her ex-husband was finalized on or after January 1, 2019, then she should not include child support and alimony when estimating her household income.
+Note: If Roberta's separation from her ex-husband was finalized on or after January 1, 2019, then she shouldn't include child support and alimony when estimating her household income.